trmeade/to-do-react-app/README.md

 ## Overview

 This project is a basic demonstration of the React JavaScript Framework.
-It provides a simplistic "To-do-list" functionality, with the ability to add to-do items, mark them as completed, and delete them.
+It provides a simplistic "To-do" list functionality, with the ability to add to-do items, mark them as completed, and delete them.
 The application has a static navigation bar at the top with three different view selections:

 - Todo list view
   - This view has a small form at the top that allows the user to add new items to the to-do list.
 It has an input text field and an 'Add' button.
 As new to-do items are created, they are added to the to-do list.